FlickerNiko/SAC-QMIX/README.md

 # SAC-QMIX

-Algorithm that combines QMIX with SAC for Multi-Agent Reinforcement Learning.
+Algorithm that applies SAC to QMIX for Multi-Agent Reinforcement Learning.
+Demo here.

 ## Requirements